spclk/Budget-Tracker/README.md

   ## Installation
   Access deployed Heroku website at: https://guarded-sierra-97957.herokuapp.com/
   ## Usage
-  Use
+  This app can be used by anyone online or offline to budged their spending.
   ## Questions?
-  Contact me via email on https://github.com/spclk
+  Contact me by email listed on https://github.com/spclk

 ![screenshot](./public/Screenshot.png)